Downsizing Your Home: Tips and Strategies

 Much of what’s happening in the shift to smaller homes appears to be tied to generational needs and goals.

-As Boomers reach retirement age, many seek living spaces closer to their families as well as properties requiring less upkeep (including — in the case of condos, town houses and garden homes — having the cost of lawn services included in HOA fees).
-Although they initially may explore renovating their current home to support aging in place, many ultimately decide that those changes are too costly or time consuming.
+As Boomers reach retirement age, many seek living spaces closer to their families as well as properties requiring less upkeep.
+In the case of condos, townhouses and garden homes, this includes having maintenance costs, such as lawn services, rolled into HOA fees.
+Although they initially may explore renovating their current home to support aging in place, many people ultimately decide that those changes are too costly or time-consuming.

-For older adults, a simple shift from a two-story to a one-story home holds the promise of continued independence — with the added opportunity to clear out clutter and pass along family heirlooms and personal mementos.
+For older adults, a simple shift from a two-story to a one-story house holds the promise of continued independence — and the opportunity to clear out clutter and pass along family heirlooms as well as personal mementos.

 Younger people — including Gen X and Millennials — in search of smaller dwellings may be more inclined to think of their realty goals as being about “rightsizing” versus “downsizing” their lives.
 Older Gen X homeowners, having raised their families, may want a smaller footprint that allows them to travel or focus on hobbies.
-Millennials may want more free time to focus on their children.
+Millennials, juggling work and home maintenance duties, may desire more free time to focus on their children, pets and partners.

-Increasingly, people of every generation are choosing to leave behind larger suburban homes to embrace a more walkable urban lifestyle, especially if there’s easy access to parks and livelier street life such as farmers markets, restaurants and boutiques.
+Increasingly, people of every generation are choosing to leave behind larger suburban homes to embrace a more walkable urban lifestyle, especially if there’s easy access to parks and livelier street life.
+Think farmers markets, restaurants and boutiques.

 Downsizing tips for every age

-Whatever your generation or age, if you’re considering downsizing, be sure to think through:
+Whatever your generation, if you’re considering downsizing, be sure to think through:

 • How much of your possessions you want to keep